ACH, EFT and eChecks: Which Is Right for My Business?

 It should be easy to pay and get paid, right?
-After all, it’s the essential lifeline of companies.
+After all, a steady cash flow is the essential lifeline your business.

-First off, there’s some good news - on a fundamental level, all these terms mean the same thing.
+First off, there’s some good news - on a fundamental level, all these terms mean roughly the same thing.
 They reference deposits or payments that transfer from one bank account directly into another.
 The process functions like a check without paper.
-Since it is all electronic, the bill pay process is far quicker than traditional paper checks or even paying via credit card.
-And, when supported by cloud-based solutions, critical functions like bill payment become even easier.
+Since it's all electronic, the bill pay process is far quicker than traditional paper checks or even paying via credit card.
+And, when supported by cloud-based solutions, critical functions like bill paying becomes even easier.

 Since Schoolhouse Rock! didn’t cover ACH, EFT, and eChecks in a catchy melody we’re going to have to do this the old-fashioned way.

-The ACH Network is so large that in the first quarter of 2016, it handled more than 5 billion payments.
-Not to freak you out, but you’ve probably already used ACH, either for sending or receiving money.
-The best example is your highly anticipated tax return.
-Your glorious refund from the IRS landed directly in your bank account thanks to the ACH Network.
+The ACH Network is so large that, in 2018, it handled more than 27 billion payments.
+Believe it or not, you’ve probably already used ACH, either for sending or receiving money.
+The best example might be your tax refund, which you may have had the IRS deposit directly into your bank account thanks to the ACH Network.
 And that time you had to pay Sharon back for the impromptu trip to Cabo?
-You sent a payment through your personal banking account – which was powered by none other than ACH.
+You sent a payment through your personal banking account – a transaction that was powered by ACH.

-EFT is essentially the exact same process as ACH, but it also includes debit payments, wire transfers, and electronic bill payments that move money from one account to another.
-These payments are also processed through the ACH Network and can typically take 1-4 business days on average.
+EFT, or Electronic Funds Transfer, works essentially the same way as ACH payments.
+However, this category of transactions also includes debit payments, wire transfers, and electronic bill payments that move money from one account to another.
+These payments can typically take 1-4 business days on average.

-eChecks are yet another form of electronic payment.
+The payment option called an eCheck, short for electronic check, is yet another form of electronic payment.
 Oftentimes, the terms EFT and eChecks are used interchangeably in financial circles.
-Typically, an eCheck will take longer to process then its ACH counterpart.
+Typically, an eCheck will take longer to process than its ACH counterpart.
 To break it down, it’s the difference between 3-6 days vs. 1-3 days.

 Why Online Payments are Good for Your Business

-Regardless of the type, paying electronically benefits your business.
+Regardless of the type of transaction, paying electronically benefits your business.
+Here's how:

 Going paperless.
 Since ACH, EFT, and eChecks are sent through an electronic payments system, there’s no need for paper.
 Invoices can be sent and approved digitally, and all records are kept through your banking or payments system ledger.

 Less costly.
 In addition to helping your business save on paper, electronic payments can also save you money on transactional fees.
-Typically, ACH/EFT processors charge a flat rate which can range from $0.25 to $0.75 per transaction while others charge a flat percentage fee—like PayPal’s 2.9% fee (yikes!).
+Typically, ACH/EFT processors charge a flat rate which can range from $0.25 to $0.75 per transaction while others charge a flat percentage fee—like PayPal’s 2.9% fee.

 Keeps your vendors happy.
-They get paid on-time and electronically, reducing the standard time frame associated with sending a paper invoice and approving and mailing a paper check.
+They get paid on time and electronically, reducing the standard time frame associated with sending a paper invoice and waiting for the approval and mailing of a paper check.

 Elevated efficiency of the bill pay process.
-When you utilize a cloud-based accounts payable solution you get bonus features.
-Including the ability to automate the approval process.
-Imagine bills flowing smoothly through approvers and on to payment, even sending automatic reminders to those pesky “approval” lollygaggers.
+When you utilize a cloud-based accounts payable solution you get bonus features, including the ability to automate the approval process.
+Imagine bills flowing smoothly through approvers and on to payment, even sending automatic reminders to late payers.
 With a cloud-based solution you can store associated documents online and entirely eliminate paper.

-ACH, EFT, and eChecks easily bring more transparency and efficiency to your bill pay process and will no doubt enhance your business life.
+ACH, EFT, and eChecks easily bring more transparency and efficiency to your bill pay process and will no doubt enhance the bottom line of your business.